MichaelAquilina/Some-2D-RPG/TASKS.md

 Should Have
 -----------
+- [] - Ability to run in full screen mode.
+Currently this does not work as expected.
 - [] - The ability to allow the player to change between various armor sets, weapons, hair styles, gender etc... just like an RPG.
 - [] - NPC Interaction (scriptable with dialog text)
 - [] - ICollision interface should be implemented and used by the QuadTreeNode to allow extensions to be added.